cbinding/rematch2/README.md

 ### Usage <a class="anchor" id="vocabulary_annotator_usage"></a>

-Example Python script to perform NER using the VocabularyAnnotator class:
+Example Python script to perform information extraction using the VocabularyAnnotator class:

 ```python
 # simple example using VocabularyAnnotator on a passage of text